 In some ways the substantial contributions of only a few underlying regimes to the overall likelihood is good.
 First, it makes spurious links between a randomly distributed discrete character and a continuous character more unlikely since associations between regimes and continuous variables tend to be specific.
 This ultimately reduces the potential “straw-man” effect.
 Second, the continuous characters can inform the placement of shared regimes and therefore shift detection methods, where the continuous data are all that provides information about regimes shifts (Ingram and Mahler 2013; Uyeda and Harmon 2014; Khabbazian et al. 2016; Bastide et al. 2017), may be appropriate across a broad range of scenarios.
 However, this property also makes sampling a good set of regimes to get an accurate estimate of the likelihood difficult and is why the development of our adaptive sampling heuristics was necessary.
 Adaptive sampling, in combination with our approximation of the joint conditional distributions, helped make parameter estimation more accurate.
+Increasing the amount of sampled regime mappings is useful in improving precision (Fig 5c), at the cost of longer run time.

+Interplay of continuous, discrete, and hidden traits

+In many studies that deal with the correlation of discrete and continuous traits, it is often assumed that the discrete trait functions as the independent trait and the continuous trait as the dependent trait.
+This assumption is baked into methods that map the discrete trait first and then analyze the continuous trait given these mappings, but it would be easy to fall into this form of thinking even with hOUwie, which does not have this assumption.
+Instead, hOUwie can help understand whether and how traits are correlated.
+For example, one could see if mammal body size correlates with trophic level: are hypercarnivores larger on average than herbivores?
+It could be that an herbivorous (discrete character) beaver evolves a taste for meat and then grows bigger (continuous character) so it can take down bigger prey; it could be that once things get to be the size of a bison (continuous character) they start adding more and more rodents to their diet, eventually becoming carnivores (discrete character).
+Causality can go both directions, and of course both traits may be evolving based on some other third trait and not functionally related to each other.

+hOUwie is part of a series of hidden state models developed by our research groups (i.e.,____).
+One misconception we have noted in use of these methods is the thought that there is a single, discrete, hidden character in the biology.
+These models do model a single hidden character (with potentially many states) but this could be reflecting multiple characters evolving together or other factors that change in a heritable manner through time.
+It is a way to allow heterogeneity, especially by factors that vary by clades.
+With hOUwie, this heterogeneity can affect the discrete trait, the continuous trait, both, or neither.

 Seed dispersal and climatic niche evolution in Ericaceae